vitaly-khan/voting/README.md

 [![Build Status](https://travis-ci.org/vitaly-khan/voting.svg?branch=master)](https://travis-ci.org/vitaly-khan/voting)
 ## Task

-Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) without frontend.
+Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring Boot) without frontend.

 Build a voting system for deciding where to have lunch.